zhang-mickey/web-data-process-/README.md

 two types of information extraction

 ## Named Entity Recognition
-find and classify names in text
+find and classify names in text.
+Named entity recognition is the task of identifying named entities like person, location, organization, drug, time, clinical procedure, biological protein, etc. in text
 ### 3 standard approaches
 `Hand-written regular expressions`
 `Using classifiers`